Kenny Roberts: Roberts versus Spencer

 The championship then moved to the penultimate round at the Swedish Grand Prix with Spencer holding a two-point lead over Roberts.
 Roberts led Spencer going into the last lap of the race.
 Heading down the back straight, Spencer placed his Honda right behind Roberts' Yamaha as they reached the second to the last corner, a ninety degree right-hander.
 As both riders applied their brakes, Spencer came out of Roberts' slipstream and managed to get inside of the Yamaha.
 As they exited the corner, both riders ran wide off the track and into the dirt.
 Spencer was able to get back on the track and back on the power first, crossing the finish line just ahead of Roberts for a crucial victory.
 Roberts considered Spencer's pass to be foolish and dangerous, and exchanged angry words with him on the podium.
 Roberts would have to win the final round at the San Marino Grand Prix with Spencer finishing no better than third place in order for Roberts to win his fourth world championship.
-In a fitting end to a great career, Roberts won his last-ever Grand Prix race, however Spencer was able to secure second place to claim the world championship.
+In a fitting end to a great career, Roberts won his last-ever Grand Prix race, and Spencer was able to secure second place to claim the world championship.
 The two riders dominated the season with each claiming six victories in the 12 race series.

 Roberts continued to ride in selected events in 1984.
 In March, he battled Spencer to win his second consecutive Daytona 200 and third win overall.
 In July, Roberts won the first leg of the Laguna Seca 200, then finished second to Randy Mamola in the second leg, as Mamola was declared the winner based on aggregate times.
 In September 1985, he appeared at the Springfield Mile Grand National dirt track race riding a Mert Lawwill-prepared Harley-Davidson XR750, but failed to make the final.